-The multifunction oven has two controls: a function selector and a temperature setting knob (Fig. 2.17).
+The multifunction oven has two controls: a function selector and a temperature setting knob (Fig. 2.12).

 Turn the function selector control to a cooking function.
-Turn the oven temperature knob to the temperature required (Fig. 2.18).
+Turn the oven temperature knob to the temperature required (Fig. 2.13).

-The oven heating light will glow until the oven has reached the temperature you selected.
+The oven indicator light will glow until the oven has reached the temperature you selected (Fig. 2.14).
 It will then cycle on and off during cooking.